Akilanakul/skutopia-take-home-test-v8/IMPROVEMENTS.md

 **Problem:** Tests currently use the same in-memory repository as the application, causing **test interference and data dependency issues**.
 Tests fail when run in different orders because they share state and don't clean up properly.

-**Solution:** Use Docker containerized database for tests with proper isolation:
+**Solution:** Use Docker containerized database for tests with proper isolation.

 **Benefits:** Eliminates test interdependencies, realistic database behavior, tests can run in any order, supports parallel execution.